peizeli96/Object-attribute-matters-in-visual-question-answering/README.md

 # Object Attribute Matters in Visual Question Answering
-Code for our AAAI-2024 paper: "Object Attribute Matters in Visual Question Answering"
+Code for our AAAI-2024 paper: "Object Attribute Matters in Visual Question Answering" This repository contains code modified from      many thanks!